Places to Visit in Scotland: Must-See Scottish Lochs

 The UK is overflowing with stunning scenic landscapes and Scotland, in particular, has many natural hidden treasures that are well worth exploring.
 Dotted throughout the country's islands, highlands and lowlands are thousands of lochs that offer breathtaking views.
-These mesmerising waters, which have adopted the Scottish Gaelic word for 'lakes', also form a delightful backdrop for walking and other sporting activities.
+These mesmerising waters, which have adopted the Scottish Gaelic word for 'lakes', also form a delightful backdrop for walking and other sporting activities, and look absolutely beautiful on a clear, cold and crisp day.
 So, read on and discover some of the best, must-see Scottish lochs!
-Wherever you decide to venture, when travelling is permitted and staycations take hold again, just remember to set off well-equipped with a very warm, water-repellent coat – it is Scotland after all!
+Wherever you decide to venture, just remember to set off well-equipped with a very warm, water-repellent coat, along with multiple layers and a hat and gloves if you set off this winter – it is Scotland after all!

 How many lochs are in Scotland?